Guru Gobind Singh Marg: History

 Guru Gobind Singh Marg was inaugurated on April 10, 1973, with the efforts of Giani Zail Singh, then the Chief Minister of Punjab.
+The project helped popularize the Sikh celebrations of Vaisakhi and Hola Maholla at Anandpur Sahib, leading to the build-up of infrastructure there.
 In 2006 it was proposed the road be extended to Nanded, Maharashtra.

 Prominent landmarks

 Prominent Gurdwaras connected by this highway are Anandpur Sahib, Parivar Vichora, Bhatha Sahib, Chamkaur Sahib, Machhiwara, Alamgir Sahib, Raikot, Dina Kangar, Kotkapura, Muktsar and Talwandi Sabo.